scotthosking/test-site/02_data-toolkits.md

 		<header class="major">
 			<h2>Open-source and reusable toolkits, datasets and notebooks</h2>
 		</header>
-		<p>To democratise AI and digital twinning technology our team are developing open-source toolkits and resuable pipelines to make sure our tools can be adopted by the wider research community and stakeholders.
+		<p>To democratise AI and digital twinning technology our team are developing open-source toolkits and resuable pipelines to make sure our tools can be adopted by the wider research community and stakeholders.<br><br>
 		Digital Twinning is a next generation technology for environmental modelling, taking us beyond traditional climate simulation models by enabling us to get answers to “what-if” questions within seconds.
 Digital Twins are already in operation in industry and involve highly interoperable data pipelines, optimisation, and a mixture of knowledge-informed and data-driven probabilistic machine learning.
-Digital Twins are increasingly becoming a key component for research discovery, and aiding discussions at the board-level without having to wait weeks to months for results from traditional computer models.</p></p>
+Digital Twins are increasingly becoming a key component for research discovery, and aiding discussions at the board-level without having to wait weeks to months for results from traditional computer models.</p>
 	</div>
 </section>